Good Morning (Kanye West song): Reception

 For his contribution, Murakami has benefited significantly from the artistic collaboration with West.
-Even though his monogram project with the fashion house Louis Vuitton had brought him international mainstream attention five years earlier, Murakami acknowledges the fact that the millennial youth who have gravitated towards his work learned about him through his joint efforts with musicians such as West and Pharrell Williams.
+Even though his monogram project with the fashion house Louis Vuitton had brought him international mainstream attention five years earlier, Murakami acknowledges the fact that many of the millennial youth who have gravitated towards his work learned about him through his joint efforts with musicians such as West and Pharrell Williams.
 They opened up his contemporary artistry to a new generation of young music listeners.
 According to Spin editor Jeremy Larson, West's collaboration with Murakami for the "Good Morning" music video also struck a chord with Murakami's audience as conflating art and commerce.
 The short animated feature has since become one of the few music videos ever to be showcased in several prestigious art museums, including the Brooklyn Museum in New York City and the Museum of Contemporary Art in Los Angeles, California.

 Video clip

 In addition to the animated music video, a special video clip was created for "Good Morning" prior to the release of Graduation.
 It was displayed for the very first time as an opener when West hosted a late-night album listening session for Graduation in New York City at the New World Stages on August 28, 2007.
 West presented the gapless playback session inside an auditorium with an evocative light-show across a stage that featured theatrical smoke machines, laser beams, stage spotlights and other special effects.
 The elaborate spectacle was synchronized with the music.
 While the music played, a large screen positioned in the middle of the stage flashed a montage of imagery edited to sync up with "Good Morning".
 They were scenes taken from the 1968 science fiction film 2001: A Space Odyssey.
 Similarly with the audio track, West went for a minimalist aesthetic in regards to the sequence of visual cues.
 The video clip for "Good Morning" was one of seven that were designed by West and Derrick Lee exclusively for the event.
 Derrick Lee was the editor of the music video for "Flashing Lights" and was able to edit all seven video clips in the span of three days.
 West later made the video clip available for viewing on his official blog on March 20, 2008.